ctozzi/docs/docs/docs/developers/development/dialogs/date-picker/index.md

     High boundary of the selected date or datetime.
 Format should be: `yyyy-MM-dd`.
 E.g.: 2022-02-02

 - **after** - `string`
     Comma separated values of other datepickers.
-These datepickers’s values should be lower than the selected date.
+These datepickers' values should be lower than the selected date.

 - **before** - `string`
     Comma separated values of other datepickers.
-These datepickers’s values should be higher the selected date.
+These datepickers' values should be higher the selected date.

 ## Example